aimanazhar377/stopwatch-seven-segment/README.md

 # stopwatch-seven-segment

-This is stopwatch with seven segment style.
+This is stopwatch with seven segment style by using html, css and javascript.